Research Results

 3. Expected effects

-This technology provides a new catalytic process that can chemically convert carbon dioxide at normal pressure without the use of additives.
-In addition, this technology is considered to be applicable to substrates with a boiling point sufficiently higher than the boiling point of water, and it can also be applied to the synthesis of organic carbonate, carbamate*6, urea, etc., which are useful as additives for lithium-ion batteries and as raw materials for polymer synthesis.
-By establishing various chemical synthesis routes from carbon dioxide, it is expected to become a catalytic process that contributes to the chemical fixation of carbon dioxide.
+This technology provides a novel catalytic process that enables the chemical conversion of carbon dioxide under normal pressure without the use of additives.
+Furthermore, we believe that this technology can be applied to substrates with boiling points significantly higher than that of water, and can be expanded to the synthesis of organic carbonates, carbamates*6, and urea, which are useful as additives for lithium-ion batteries and raw materials for polymer synthesis.
+By establishing various chemical synthesis routes from carbon dioxide, this catalytic process is expected to contribute to the chemical fixation of carbon dioxide.

 4. Future Developments